Is the Sex Offender Registry for Life?

-What Happens if a Sexual Offender Doesn’t Comply?
+What Happens if a Sexual Offender Fails to Register?

-Registering with the sex offender registry every year is essentially labeling yourself a sex predator.
-It attracts lots of stigmas, and most offenders are often tempted to skip this part.
+Registering with the sex offender registry every year is essentially labeling yourself a sexual predator to the world.
+It attracts lots of stigmas, and many offenders are often tempted to skip this part.
 However, it is a legal obligation to get listed at the public sex offender registry, and failing to honor it will attract a series of serious penalties.
-Michigan’s sex offender registry statute allows an arrest warrant to be authorized for a non-compliant offender with immediate effect.
+Michigan state’s sex offender registry statute allows an arrest warrant to be authorized for a non-compliant offender with immediate effect.

-In Michigan, any individual under 16 is considered incapable of giving sexual consent.
+In Michigan, any individual under 16 years of age is considered incapable of giving sexual consent.
 However, you may qualify for removal from the sexual offender registry if you can prove that it was a Romeo and Juliet type of sexual crime.
-A Romeo and Juliet sexual offense occurs when the victim is a minor who is romantically involved with the offender.
-You can petition for removal at the public sex offender registry if you can prove that the sex was consensual.
+Romeo and Juliet laws in Michigan that if the sex offense occurs when the victim is a minor and is romantically involved with the offender, then the convicted sexual assault offender can petition for removal from public sex offender registries if it can be proven that the sex was consensual.

-Sexual offenders in Michigan can also petition for removal from the sexual offender registry if they were juvenile when the crime occurred.
-The case in question wasn’t criminal sexual conduct of the first degree.
+Sexual offenders in Michigan can also petition for removal from the sexual offender registry if they were a juvenile when the crime occurred.
+With that said, the crime in question can not be CSC 1st degree.

-It Has Been a Decade for a Tier I Offense
+It has been a Decade since Tier I Sexual Offenses

-If you were charged with a tier I offense and it has been more than a decade since your conviction, then you may be eligible for removal from the registry.
+If you were charged with what is a Tier 1 sex offender offense and it has been more than a decade since your conviction, then you may be eligible for removal from the registry.
 However, you will need supporting evidence to prove that you are no longer a threat to society.
-It pays to have a reasonable attorney as they will guide you through the process.
+In this case, it pays to have an experienced sex crime attorney as they will guide you through the process.

 Your Offense is Not Illegal Any More

-If you were convicted of a CSC that is no longer categorized as an offense, your chances of removal from the sex offender registry are pretty high.
+If you were convicted of a criminal sexual conduct crime (CSC degrees) that is no longer categorized as a sexual offense, your chances of removal from the sex offender registry are pretty high.

 Talk to an Experienced Criminal Sex Offender Attorney in Michigan

 Criminal sexual conduct cases are a pretty murky area.
-They are among the most serious crimes in the state of Michigan, and you can rest assured that your charges will be treated as such.
-In that light, note, you may be eligible for removal, or reduction but without a good attorney to help you prove so, your chances of retaining a clean record might go out the window.
+Sexual crimes are among the most serious offenses in the state of Michigan, and you can rest assured that your charges will be treated as such.
+In that light, you may be eligible for removal or reduction; but without a good attorney to help you prove so, your chances of retaining a clean record might go right out the window.

-That is why you need to get yourself, not just any criminal defense attorney, but one who specializes in this area.
-Such an attorney has been handling sexual offense cases for the longest time now and is well versed with all the ropes.
-They will know what to do when you run into a challenge and are familiar with some of the loopholes they can use to get you out of the sex offender registry corner.
+That is why you need to get yourself not just any criminal defense attorney, but one who specializes in sex crimes.
+Such an attorney that has been handling sexual offense cases for the longest time now and is well versed with all the sex offender registration laws.
+They will know what to do when you run into a challenge, as they are familiar with some of the loopholes that can be used to get you out of the sex offender registry corner.

-If your petition to be removed doesn’t work out in your favor, an experienced sex crime attorney knows what to do to get your case reconsidered.
-Alternatively, they may utilize other options to have your name cleared.
-For instance, they may help you apply for a rehabilitation certificate or seek a governor’s pardon.
-The good news is that you don’t have to look further because attorney Nicole Blank Becker fits the description.
+You may even be able to utilize other options to have your name cleared.
+For instance, You may be able to apply for a rehabilitation certificate or seek a governor’s pardon.
+The good news is that, no matter if you are on the registry for child pornography, child molestation, sexual abuse, or any other sex crime, you don’t have to look any further for a quality lawyer to help you with your options because attorney Nicole Blank Becker fits the description.